rit-sse/node-api/README.md

 [Apiary Docs](http://docs.sse.apiary.io)

 ### Authentication
 The API uses Google OAuth for authentication.
 You'll need to create a Project using Google Developer Console to make use of the API's authenticated requests.
-The following steps walk you through doing so, with the assumption you are using it for development in conjunction with the [OneRepoToRuleThemAll](https://github.com/rit-sse/OneRepoToRuleThemAll) project.

 #### Configuring Google OAuth
+The following steps walk you through configuring Google OAuth, with the assumption you are using it for development in conjunction with the [OneRepoToRuleThemAll](https://github.com/rit-sse/OneRepoToRuleThemAll) project. **If you are using another client, you will have to modify Step 6 to conform with that client's configuration.**

 1. Navigate to [Google Developer Console](https://console.developers.google.com/project), making sure you are logged in to the Google account you would like associated with the OAuth Authentication.
 2. Select the option to create a new project, naming it whatever you wish.
 Click 'Create'.
 You should be redirected to your Project's API Manager page.
 3. Open the Credentials page by selecting it from the navigation pane on the left-hand side of the page.